Midwestern HomeLife

 Expert Tips

-Use room temperature butter, which isn’t soft and squishy.
+• Use room temperature butter.
+Not soft and squishy butter.
 If the butter is too soft, it can cause your cookies to flatten.
 To quickly soften butter, cut it into pieces and let it sit at room temperature for about 15 minutes.

 Recipe FAQs

 This Mexican Christmas cookies recipe is pretty crumbly by nature.
-But if they’re too crumbly, there could be a couple of reasons: too much flour or overbaking.
+But if they’re too crumbly, it could be from too much flour or overbaking.

 Why are my snowball cookies flat?